bvm/bvm/README.md

 ## Binary manifest file

-At the moment, it looks like this:
+At the moment, it looks like this (will add architecture specific stuff later):

 ```json
 {